crossplane/crossplane/contributing/specifications/functions.md

 Function SHOULD return Warning or Normal results to indicate transitions - e.g. when entering a warning or normal state.

+## External Systems

+A Function MAY interact with external systems, defined as systems other than the Crossplane process that initiated the RunFunctionRequest.

+A Function SHOULD NOT mutate the state of external systems directly.
+A Function MAY mutate the state of external systems indirectly, by composing Crossplane managed resources (MRs).

+A Function MUST NOT communicate directly with the Kubernetes API Server, for example to read or mutate API resources.

 ## Configuration

 A Function MUST support the following command-line flags: